mlehotay/ier/IER/IER-psychosis.md

-# **IER and Psychosis**
+# **IER-Psychosis (v10.6)**

-## **Regime Instability, Semantic Error, and Loss of Agency Under Intrinsic Constraint**
+## *Regime Instability, Salience Collapse, and Agency Misattribution Under Intrinsic Constraint*

-**Informational Experiential Realism (IER v10.x)** *Derived Explanatory Document — Non-Normative*

 ---

-## **Status and Scope**
+## **Status**

+This document is **NON-NORMATIVE**.

-This document is a **non-normative explanatory derivative** of the **Informational Experiential Realism Normative Specification** (“the Spec”).
+It is an **explanatory derivative** of the **Informational Experiential Realism (IER v10.6) Normative Specification**.

 It:

 * introduces **no new primitives**
 * adds **no diagnostic criteria**
-* makes **no clinical claims**
+* makes **no clinical or therapeutic claims**
-* provides **no validation of delusional content**
+* provides **no validation of delusional or revelatory content**
-* does **not** compete with psychiatry, neurology, or psychology
+* does **not** compete with psychiatry, psychology, or neurology

-Its purpose is to explain how **psychotic phenomena** can be *described* in IER’s organizational language as **pathological dynamical regimes** involving:

-* instability of Unified Experiential Fields (UEFs)
-* misorganization of intrinsic constraint
-* semantic error under salience collapse
-* degraded agency attribution

-This document does **not** explain:

-* why particular beliefs are true (they are not),
-* the meaning of specific symbols,
-* the existence of agents or external intelligences,
-* or epistemic access to hidden realities.

-Where IER stops, **clinical explanation takes over**.
+If any statement in this document conflicts with the IER v10.6 Specification, **the Specification takes precedence and the conflicting statement is void**.

 ---

 ## **Abstract**

-Psychosis presents as a profound disturbance of meaning, agency, and reality attribution.
-Individuals may experience external control, imperative environmental cues, multiple agents, bodily instructions, and narrative world substitution, often accompanied by strong conviction and loss of insight.

-Informational Experiential Realism (IER) provides a **structural, non-epistemic account** of these phenomena by treating them as **pathological regime instabilities** within a Unified Experiential Field (UEF).
-Under conditions of extreme intrinsic constraint and reduced informational slack, the system over-assigns salience, collapses relevance filtering, and misattributes authorship and causation.
+Psychosis involves a characteristic breakdown of agency attribution, meaning regulation, and relevance filtering, often accompanied by compelling narratives of control, instruction, communication, and discovery.

+Under Informational Experiential Realism (IER), psychosis is understood as a **pathological dynamical regime** within a persisting **Unified Experiential Field (UEF)**.
+Experience continues, but intrinsic constraint becomes extreme, informational slack collapses, and salience assignment loses calibration.
+As a result, internally generated constraint is **misattributed** to environmental cues, bodily sensations, symbolic structures, or imagined agents.

-This document shows how psychotic experiences can be **partially described**—but not validated—using IER’s concepts of intrinsic constraint, coherent regime windows, semantic error, and forced regime switching.
+This document explains how psychotic phenomena can be **described structurally**—without epistemic endorsement—using IER’s concepts of intrinsic constraint, participation modulation, semantic error, and agency mislocalization.

-Psychosis is treated not as an alternate reality or epistemic upgrade, but as **organizational failure under constraint**.
+Psychosis is treated neither as revelation nor as ontological transition, but as **organizational failure under constraint**.

 ---

-## **1. What IER Is (and Is Not) Doing Here**
+## **1. What IER Is (and Is Not) Explaining**

-IER identifies experience with a **globally integrated dynamical regime under coherent intrinsic constraint** (the Unified Experiential Field).

-IER therefore concerns:
+IER explains:

-* **how experience is organized**
-* **how it destabilizes**
-* **what regime failure feels like from the inside**
+* how experience can remain vivid while agency collapses
+* why meaning becomes imperative rather than descriptive
+* why coincidence feels instructive
+* why multiple “agents” appear without multiplying subjects
+* why conviction resists counter-evidence

-IER does **not** concern:
+IER does **not** explain:

-* truth conditions of beliefs
+* the truth of discoveries
-* symbolic reference correctness
-* metaphysical interpretation of content
+* the existence of external agents
-* clinical diagnosis or treatment
+* telepathy, hidden coordination, or symbolic messages

-Psychosis, in IER terms, is **not a different kind of experience**.
-It is **experience under pathological constraint organization**.
+* why a particular narrative appeared rather than another
+* psychosis as epistemic access

+IER explains **why it felt that way**, not **why it was correct**.

 ---

-## **2. Psychosis as UEF Instability (High-Level View)**
+## **2. High-Level Structure: Psychosis as UEF Instability**

-Under IER, a psychotic episode typically involves:
+In IER terms, a psychotic episode typically involves:

 * **UEF persistence**
-  Experience continues; consciousness is not absent.
+  Experience does not disappear.

 * **Extreme intrinsic constraint**
-  Multiple unresolved demands saturate the system.
+  Multiple unresolved tensions saturate the system.

 * **Collapse of informational slack**
-  Constraint can no longer be localized or externalized.
+  Constraint cannot be localized, deferred, or externalized.

 * **Salience explosion**
-  Relevance filtering fails; coincidence feels meaningful.
+  Relevance filtering fails; everything matters.

 * **Semantic error**
-  Constraint is misattributed to symbolic structures.
+  Constraint is organized as if borne by symbols or objects.

 * **Agency misattribution**
-  Authorship of thoughts and actions is reassigned externally.

-These are **organizational failures**, not discoveries.
+  Action continues, but authorship is displaced.

+This is a **single-subject failure mode**, not subject multiplication.

 ---

-## **3. Semantic Error Under IER**

-IER replaces classical “false belief” with a structural notion:

-> **Semantic error occurs when intrinsic constraint is organized as if it were being resolved by symbolic or environmental referents that do not, in fact, bear the constraint the system is responding to.**

-Key points:

-* The **constraint is real**
-* The **felt meaning is real**
-* The **urgency is real**
-* The **reference is wrong**

-IER explains **why something felt meaningful**, not **why it was correct**.

----

-## **4. Illustrative Case: Imperative Environmental Cues**
+## **3. Imperative Environmental Cues**

-### **Phenomenology (Illustrative)**
+### **Phenomenology (from the appendix)**

-A subject reports:
+The subject reports:

-* head and eyes oriented toward signs
+* head and eyes compelled toward signs or symbols
 * symbols interpreted as instructions
-* sequential prompts followed by decisions
+* sequences of prompts followed by decisions
-* renewed prompting after each action
+* renewed prompting after each response

 Examples include:

 * a red bindi interpreted as “press the red help button”
-* street signs treated as action directives
+* street signage treated as navigation commands

 ---

 ### **IER Description**

-* The UEF remains intact.
-* Intrinsic constraint is extreme and unresolved.
-* Salience filtering collapses.
+Under extreme intrinsic constraint:

+* salience assignment collapses
+* perception is no longer merely descriptive
-* Environmental stimuli are recruited as **constraint carriers**.
+* environmental features are recruited as **constraint carriers**

-* Meaning shifts from *descriptive* to *imperative*.
+Meaning shifts from:

+> *“What is this?”*
+> to
+> *“What must I do?”*

-This is not perception error alone.
+This is **constraint misallocation**, not symbolic decoding.
-It is **constraint misallocation**.

-IER explains:
-✔️ why the world felt instruction-like
+✔️ Explains why the world felt directive
-❌ not why the instructions were real
+❌ Does not imply the directives were real

 ---

+## **4. Looping Prompt–Response Structure**

+### **Phenomenology**

+The subject describes:

+1. receipt of an external “prompt”
+2. internal decision (e.g., press button or not)
+3. immediate re-prompting with new instruction

+---

+### **IER Description**

+This reflects a **collapsed choice space**.

+Under overload:

+* future alternatives narrow aggressively
+* each action immediately regenerates constraint
+* resolution never completes

+The system experiences:

+> *perpetual next-step urgency*

+Choice remains **structurally present**, but agency is degraded.
+Ownership of traversal weakens without disappearing.

+---

-## **5. Loss of Agency and External Control**
+## **5. Tactile Instructions and Interoceptive Dominance**

-### **Phenomenology (Illustrative)**
+### **Phenomenology**

 The subject reports:

-* thoughts and actions felt externally generated
-* decisions felt downstream of imposed prompts
-* free will partially or totally absent
+* felt pushes on chest or back
+* bodily sensations treated as commands
+* cardiac sensations used as instruction channels

 ---

 ### **IER Description**

+Interoception is intrinsically high-priority.

-Under IER:
+Under constraint overload:

-* Motor planning remains participatory.
-* Intrinsic constraint still governs action.
-* **Self-model coherence degrades**.
-* Authorship is misattributed externally.

-Agency is not removed; it is **mislocalized**.

-> The system still acts —
-> but no longer recognizes itself as the source.
+* interoceptive signals dominate participation
+* bodily sensations acquire imperative force
+* somatic prediction error becomes action-guiding

+This produces the experience of **being physically instructed**, without external force.

 ---

-## **6. “Multiple Agents” and Communication Through the Body**
+## **6. Apparent Multiple Agents**

-### **Phenomenology (Illustrative)**
+### **Phenomenology**

 The subject reports:

-* multiple agents coordinating through cognition
+* multiple agents controlling different processes
+* coordination toward a shared goal
-* bodily signals used as communication codes
+* communication occurring “through” the body
-* fingers, posture, facial muscles encoding responses
-* whole-body configurations treated as symbols

 ---

 ### **IER Description**

-IER explicitly forbids multiple simultaneous subjects (**Single-UEF Constraint**).
+IER enforces the **Single-UEF Constraint**.

 Therefore:

+* no additional subjects exist
-* No agents exist.
+* no agents are communicating
-* No telepathic coordination exists.
+* no telepathic coordination is occurring
-* No external intelligences are operating.

 Instead:

-* Multiple **organizational patterns** compete to resolve constraint.
+* multiple **organizational patterns** compete under overload
-* Alternation and interference are **personified** as agents.
+* alternation and interference are **personified**
-* Bodily and interoceptive signals dominate because they are **high-priority constraint channels**.
-* Symbolic coding emerges as an **overfitting strategy** under overload.
+* coordination failure is interpreted socially

-This is **coordination failure misinterpreted as social structure**.
+This is **fragmentation pressure misread as plurality**.

 ---

-## **7. Tactile Hallucinations and Interoceptive Dominance**
+## **7. Bodily Coding and Symbolic Overfitting**

-### **Phenomenology (Illustrative)**
+### **Phenomenology**

 The subject reports:

-* felt pushes, pressure, cardiac sensations
+* fingers, facial muscles, posture used as codes
-* bodily signals treated as commands
+* combinations of contact points treated as symbols
-* heart sensations as a communication medium
+* whole-body configurations functioning as messages

 ---

 ### **IER Description**

-Interoception is intrinsically constraint-relevant.

-Under overload:
+Under extreme constraint:

-* interoceptive prediction errors dominate
-* bodily sensations are folded into action selection
-* somatic signals acquire imperative character

-IER explains:
-✔️ why bodily sensations became central
-❌ not why they were externally caused
+* symbolic overfitting occurs
+* the system attempts to compress overload into discrete codes
+* bodily channels dominate due to immediacy and salience

+Coding is not communication.
+It is **failed compression under urgency**.

 ---

-## **8. Narrative Substitution and Fictional Worlds**
+## **8. Narrative Stabilization**

-### **Phenomenology (Illustrative)**
+### **Phenomenology**

 The subject reports:

-* adopting a spy-chase narrative
+* adopting a spy-escape narrative
 * later identifying agents as the Bene Gesserit
-* narrative coherence stabilizing experience
+* narrative coherence reducing distress

 ---